borntofrappe/borntofrappe/playground/Style Guide/README.md

 From this starting point set up the Latin variants with the `@font-face` rule.

-Refer to `Fonts/index.html` for a visual
+Refer to _Fonts/index.html_ for a visual.

 ## Colors

-In `Colors/index.html` I describe four different sets of colors. `frappe` and `frappe-grey` are used by default, while `twilight` and `twilight-grey` for the dark color scheme.
+In _Colors/index.html_ I describe four different sets of colors. `frappe` and `frappe-grey` are used by default, while `twilight` and `twilight-grey` for a dark color scheme.

-Refer to `Colors/global.css` to see how the variables are set up.
-Include the sets in the `:root` element, and the variables actually using these values in tge `body` element, using `--primary-*` and `--grey-*` labels.
+Refer to _Colors/global.css_ to see how the variables are set up.
+Include the sets in the `:root` element, and the variables actually using these values in the `body` element, using `--primary-*` and `--grey-*` labels.
+For the dark color scheme, refer to the logic described in _Components/Dark Mode Toggle_.

 **Be warned**: in the design of a few components, like the footer, the elements use the colors from a fixed scheme.
 The idea is to have "fixtures", elements which do not change even if the preference changes.